 Cutting Your Newborn’s Umbilical Cord

 Throughout your pregnancy, the umbilical cord has functioned as the connection between your baby and the placenta.
 It has brought important nutrients and blood to your baby.
 During the late stages of your pregnancy, the cord has been passing on antibodies as well, benefiting your baby’s immune system.
-Technically, once your baby is birthed, the umbilical cord will no longer be necessary but it is highly advised to wait 90 minutes before clamping it.
+Technically, once your baby is birthed, the umbilical cord will no longer be necessary but it is highly advised to wait at least 1 minute before clamping it.

 When will the umbilical cord be cut?